littlepunks/autohome/README.md

 # autohome
-This is the test version of AutoHome
+This is the test version of AutoHome for debugging.
 (c) 2020 David Jacobsen